Karrinyup, Western Australia: Geography

 Karrinyup is bounded by North Beach Road to the north (Reid Highway is located just a few hundred metres further north), Marmion Avenue to the west, Newborough Street to the south and Huntriss Road and the country club to the east.
 About one-third of Karrinyup's land area is reserve or bushland, or part of the suburb's two golf courses.
 Karrinyup Road links Marmion Avenue and West Coast Highway to Mitchell Freeway through the suburb.

 At the 2016 Australian census, Karrinyup had a population of 9,283.
 Most of the houses in Karrinyup are relatively modern, though the prolonged period of development has resulted in a range of styles from various eras.
 Many of the homes within the suburb are of two storeys and the vast majority are of brick and tile construction.

 Facilities

 The Karrinyup Shopping Centre contains a bus station, community centre and library as well as two major department stores.
-It was built in 1973 and has since been extended to offer 54,587 m² of retail accommodation with undercover and open-air parking.
-A major renovation is expected to be finished in 2021, with plans for apartment towers in the north-east of the complex.
-It's owned by the superannuation fund Unisuper and managed by AMP.
+It was built in 1973 with 54,587 m2 of retail accommodation with undercover and open-air parking.
+A major renovation was completed in 2021 when it expanded to 109,000 m² of retail space including cinemas and a new dining precinct, making Karrinyup Shopping Centre the largest in suburban Perth.
+Apartment towers in the north-east of the complex are expected to be finished by 2027.
+The complex is owned by the superannuation fund UniSuper and managed by GPT.

 Karrinyup has two golf courses, Hamersley (public) and Lake Karrinyup (private).
 Open spaces exist at Lake Karrinyup and at the south-west of the suburb.
 Karrinyup contains three state primary schools (Karrinyup, Deanmore and Newborough) and a private college, St Mary's Anglican Girls' School, founded in 1921 at West Perth and relocated to Karrinyup in 1961.